Challenging deposit deductions

 1. Contact your landlord or agent

-Keep copies for yourself and get proof that they were received if you can.
+Keep copies of emails or letters for yourself and get proof that they were received if you can.
 For example, send letters recorded delivery.

 2. Raise a dispute with your deposit scheme

 Your deposit should be protected with a deposit protection scheme if you have an assured shorthold tenancy.

 Each scheme has a free dispute resolution service which you and your landlord can choose to use if you cannot agree over the return of your deposit.

 You need to:

 raise the dispute usually through the scheme's website